 - If you decide to go to museums check out the websites first, some have package deals.

 We are headed to San Diego in a few weeks so be on the lookout for things to do in San Diego as well as tips for packing and traveling with a toddler.
+UPDATE: Here is the San Diego travel guide with a toddler.

 Have you been to Montreal with a toddler?
 What are your favorite things to do?